 Oedema can be reduced by drinking more water, while it may seem strange to take in more water at this point; the increased fluid intake actually encourages your body to release the existing fluid in your body, reducing water retention.
 To further encourage such reduction, you should also avoid foods that are high in sodium.
 Light exercise, particularly stretching and walking, can help with both oedema and varicose veins by improving circulation and alleviating swelling.
 Elevating your feet several times a day also offers similar benefits.

 Most clinicians will avoid performing minimally invasive or invasive procedures on a woman in the first trimester of her pregnancy.
 This is due to the risks associated with foetal deficiencies or miscarriage.
-However, our podiatrists utilise non-invasive and conservative methods to treat patients, allowing them to help you during your pregnancy.
+However, our podiatrists utilise non-invasive and conservative approaches to assist our patients, ensuring they can provide support throughout your pregnancy.

-A podiatrist can also address any foot concerns you may have, including the problems listed above, with non-invasive and safe treatments like PACT light therapy for fungal toenails or customising orthotics for foot pain or flat feet.
+Podiatrist can also address any foot concerns you may have, including the problems listed above, with non-invasive and safe interventions like PACT light therapy for fungal toenails or customising orthotics for foot pain or flat feet.

 The use of orthotics is also safe for pregnant women; in fact, pregnant women have an opportunity while their feet are malleable due to the relaxin.
 Due to the increased flexibility of their tendons, their feet are more adaptable to new positions, allowing them to address existing foot problems.
 The best type of orthotics for pregnant women would be a customized foot orthotic that has been designed according to their gait to properly support their weight and foot shape.